ENCCS/gpu-programming/content/6-directive-based-models.rst

 .. questions::

-   - q1
-   - q2
+   - What is OpenACC and OpenMP offloading
+   - How to write GPU code using directives

 .. objectives::

-   - o1
-   - o2
+   - Understand the process of offloading
+   - Understand the differences between OpenACC and OpenMP offloading
+   - Understand the various levels of parallelism on a GPU
+   - Understand what is data movement

 .. instructor-note::

    - 60 min teaching
    - 30 min exercises

-WRITEME begin

-- What is OpenMP offloading?
-- What is OpenACC?
-- What are the differences between the two?

-WRITEME end

 The most common directive-based models for GPU parallel programming are OpenMP offloading and OpenACC.
 The parallelization is done by introducing directives in places which are targeted for parallelization.